 The project began with an idea to predict the type of weapon used in incidents based on a range of demographic and contextual features.
 Initially, the weapon categories included multiple classes such as "Firearm," "Poison," "Blunt Object," and others.
-The predictors encompassed parameters like "Victim Age," "Perpetrator Gender," and various relational and geographic attributes.
+The predictors encompassed parameters like "Victim Age," "Perpetrator Gender," and various social and geographic attributes.
 The main goal was to develop a robust and efficient model capable of accurately classifying the weapon category.

-Several machine learning algorithms were evaluated for this task, starting with the Random Forest Classifier, XGBoost, and CatBoost.
-While XGBoost and CatBoost offered faster execution times, Random Forest consistently produced the best results in terms of accuracy and balanced performance across categories.
+Several machine learning algorithms were evaluated for this task, starting with the Logistic Regression, Random Forest Classifier, XGBoost, and CatBoost.
+While Logistic Regression, XGBoost and CatBoost offered faster execution times, Random Forest consistently produced the best results in terms of accuracy and balanced performance across categories.
 However, its longer training time was a challenge, taking several minutes to complete the process.
 To address this, the trained model was saved to a file, allowing it to be reused instantly in tools like Gradio for real-time predictions.

 To ensure the Random Forest model could handle the categorical data effectively, OneHotEncoding was applied to all categorical features.
 This transformation converted each category into a set of binary features, making the data compatible with the Random Forest algorithm.
 Features like State, Victim Sex, and Relationship Category were encoded to ensure consistent and interpretable preprocessing.
+Feature engineering was also applied to the logistic regression case because each categorical variablehad to be transformed into two sets, where one set, composed of one variable, which serves as the reference category and the other set of variables serves as the dummies and which are collectively referred to as dummy variables.

 Further performance improvements were achieved by grouping certain categorical features into broader categories.
 For example, months were combined into seasons, states were grouped into regions, and specific relationships like "Brother" and "Mother" were consolidated under the broader category of Family.
 These transformations simplified the dataset while retaining key patterns, improving both computational efficiency and model accuracy.